-How often you should replace your air filters can depend on the following:
+How often you need to change the air filters could rely on the following:

-- Air filter kind
+- Air filter type

 - Total indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size